thelastpickle/cassandra-reaper/README.md

   and otherwise the sleep time is defined by how much time it took to repair the last segment divided by the intensity value.
 0.5 means half of the time is spent sleeping, and half running.
   Intensity 0.75 means that 25% of the total time is used sleeping and 75% running.
+  This value can also be overwritten per repair run when invoking repairs.

 * repairRunThreadCount: